Planning an Elopement in Switzerland

-The Lauterbrunnen Valley is a fairytale wedding location.
+The Lauterbrunnen Valley is a fairy tale wedding location.
 Lauterbrunnen is known as the most beautiful valley in the world, and home to 72 waterfalls.
 The cliff faces surrounding Lauterbrunnen are nearly 400 meters tall at some points!
 If you want a full overview of eloping in Lauterbrunnen, check out this post.
 In 2024, we are opting not to photograph elopements in Lauterbrunnen.
 We've found the crowds really impact our couple's overall experience.

 Zermatt, home to the iconic Matterhorn, has to be one of the most spectacular spots to get married in Switzerland.
 Year-round, Zermatt makes a perfect wedding destination with its endless skiing and hiking.
 For those who are looking for a relaxing wedding destination, Zermatt also offers plenty of easily accessible elopement locations via train and cable car.